-- 4.22 Approved budget proposals in relation to Council Tax and Business Rates income has increased costs on the service line but upon delivery this will have a higher positive impact and increase the net level of income collectable by reviewing all discounts and exemptions.
+4.28 Approved budget proposals in relation to Council Tax and Business Rates income has increased costs on the service line but upon delivery this will have a higher positive impact and increase the net level of income collectable by reviewing all discounts and exemptions.
 This 'extra' income will be reported within the Council's funding line.
 Whilst e-billing is unavailable printing costs continue to be a cost pressure, together with card processing fees as the transition to payments on the website and other electronic methods increase.
-The net forecast overspend is currently estimated to be £0.280M.
-There are several vacancies within the Council Tax and Housing Benefit teams that are putting pressure on the teams but also providing some compensating savings. - 4.23 The most significant forecast financial pressure is within ICT, at this stage of the year £0.7M overspend is predicted.
-This is due to a combination of reducing levels of external income generated, significant delays experienced in the delivery of planned savings due to the impact of COVID-19 and extra costs associated with maintaining safe resilient remote working capabilities. - 4.24 Proactive vacancy management across several services within the finance and resources directorate is helping to reduce the total level of forecast overspend at this stage of the year.
+The net forecast overspend is currently estimated to be £0.305M.

+- 4.29 The most significant forecast financial pressure is within ICT, at this stage of the year £0.890M overspend is predicted.
+This is due to a combination of reducing levels of external income generated, significant delays experienced in the delivery of planned savings due to the impact of COVID-19 and extra costs associated with maintaining safe, resilient, remote working capabilities. - 4.30 Proactive vacancy management across several services within the finance and resources directorate is helping to reduce the total level of forecast overspend at this stage of the year.